Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

 * Instance Store Volumes are basically ephemeral storage and provide high random I/O as they are physically attached to the host machines.
 * Instance Store Volumes and EBS Volumes will both retain data after a reboot, but Instance Store Volumes cannot be stopped or they will loose data.
 * By default both EBS and Instance Store root volumes will be deleted on termination but for EBS, EC2 can be instructed to keep the root volume.
-* To encrypt an unencrypted volume →
+* To encrypt an unencrypted volume &rarr;
     * Create a snapshot of the root volume, then create a copy of the snapshot while selecting the encrypt option.
     * Then create an AMI from the snapshot and use that to launch new encrypted instances.
 * Instances cannot be hibernated for more than 60 days.